-4.24 Proposals in regard of Play area provision
+Proposals in regard of Play area provision

-- 4.25 It is evident from the consultation that children's play provision is valued and is felt that inclusion within the 'residential' environment is important. - 4.26 It is suggested that with 71% of respondents supporting local town or community councils taking responsibility for operating the local play areas.
-That there would be a benefit from further dialogue where such sites maybe suited for CAT transfer to enable community ownership of its play facilities to be protected in future. - 4.27 In 2017 an audit of Outdoor Sport and Children's Playing Space was carried out by BCBC Planning for the purposes of its preparation of its Local Development Plan (LDP).
+- 4.22 It is evident from the consultation that children's play provision is valued and is felt that inclusion within the 'residential' environment is important. - 4.23 It is suggested that with 71% of respondents supporting local Town or Community Councils taking responsibility for operating the local play areas that there would be a benefit from further dialogue where such sites maybe suited for CAT transfer to enable community ownership of its play facilities to be protected in future. - 4.24 It is considered that where play areas are not transferred that there may be a decline in the ability to replace or enhance play equipment, and thus the play experience may be impacted. - 4.25 It is envisaged that local ownership of play areas would encourage a better response to community needs and provide a more varied offer to that is available at present.
+The Council's Play Sufficiency Assessment and Action plan considers the wide remit of play and that there is a need to promote play value and to improve the understanding of this with partners and thus better use of these assets within communities. - 4.26 In 2017 an audit of Outdoor Sport and Children's Playing Space was carried out by BCBC Planning Department for the purposes of its preparation of its Local Development Plan (LDP).
 It identified that whilst there was an overall surplus on playing space across the County Borough, when viewed from the perspective of individual wards there was a deficit against the standards endorsed by Fields in Trust (FIT).
-FIT is an independent charity that works to protect parks and green spaces
+FIT is an independent charity that works to protect parks and green spaces. - 4.27 Whilst the purpose of the Outdoor Sport and Children's Playing Space audit is to assist in the interpretation of LDP Policies and provide evidence and justification in seeking appropriate future planning obligations from developers,

-4.28 Whilst the purpose of the audit is to assist in the interpretation of LDP Policies and provide evidence and justification in seeking appropriate future Planning obligations from developers, it does provide an indication of actual provision within the County Borough against the FIT advisory standards.
+- it does provide an indication of actual provision within the County Borough against the FIT advisory standards. - 4.28 It is considered that officers will continue to promote CAT of children's play areas to relevant Town and Community Councils.

-4.29 Proposal to maintain open grassland and highway verges reducing from 7 to 5 times a year
+Proposal to maintain open grassland and highway verges reducing from 7 to 5 times a year

-- 4.30 The consultation indicated an acceptance of improvement to ecology, with 51% of respondents in support of a reduction in grass cutting in open green spaces and road verges, with 40% indicating they were not in support of such a measure.
-Cited amongst the response were potential for sites to look 'untidy' as well as road safety concerns. - 4.31 In terms of highway safety it is considered that the reduction in cut frequency should not unduly impact vision splays and encroachment and in terms of visual impact there would be a marginal visual impact of arising's.
+- 4.29 The consultation indicated an acceptance of improvement to ecology, with 51% of respondents in support of a reduction in grass cutting in open green spaces and road verges.
+Concerns to the proposal included the potential for sites to look 'untidy' as well as road safety concerns. - 4.30 In terms of highway safety it is considered that the reduction in cut frequency should not unduly impact vision splays and encroachment and in terms of visual impact there would be a marginal visual impact of arisings. - 4.31 Accordingly it is considered that it would be appropriate to reduce grass cutting for roadside verges and open grassland from 7 to 5 times a year and where areas are identified for discontinuing of grass cutting that this is referred to the Cabinet Member for Communities for approval.

-4.32 Proposal to reduce parks grass cutting from 16 to 12 times per year
+Proposal to reduce parks grass cutting from 16 to 12 times per year